lanru2001/-DockerDjangoReactProject/README.md

  #Build a fully production ready machine learning app with React, Django, and PostgreSQL on Docker

+Overview:

 This is a simple machine learning application with Django REST framework, which predicts the species of a sample flower based on measurements of its features i.e. the sepal and petal dimensions – length and width.

-Tech stack:
- - EKS
- - -Docker
- - -Django
- - -React-App
- -  Python
- -  Nodejs
- -  Postgres

-Backend – Django, Django REST framework, PostgresSQL Frontend – React

-Overview:

 The Django service would use the Dockerfile to build the container, then map the static folder within this container to the corresponding volume in the volumes (django_static_volume).
 The same volume is mapped to one of the nginx static directories served by nginx as defined in the nginx.conf file.